 Revealing that these measures are specifically aimed at targeting the collective organization of the student movement, the opt-out provision will not apply to "fees used to fund major, campus-wide services and facilities or fees which contribute to the health and safety of students [which] are deemed mandatory, and will remain a part of the fee structure.
 Essential campus initiatives include: walksafe programs, health and counselling, athletics and recreation and academic support."

-The government is hiding its true intentions behind the
+The government is hiding its true intentions

 recognition that such programs and infrastructure are important.
-By

-targeting the collective organization of the student movement, it is
+targeting the collective organization of the student movement, it

 targeting their collective consciousness.
 Even the "services" the

-government says can be kept where fought for by the students through
+government says can be kept where fought for by the students

 their organizations.
-The aim is to eliminate students' ability to make
+The aim is to eliminate students' ability to

 their own decisions on matters of concern on campus by making

-membership voluntary in the independent students' unions and other
+membership voluntary in the independent students' unions and

 on-campus groups, those which are not under the control of the